mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

   </tbody>
 </table>

 For each CSS property applied to an element, there can only be one value.
 You can view all the property values applied to an element by inspecting the element in your browser's developer tools.
-The tool's "Styles" panel shows all the property values applied on the currently inspected element, along with the matched selector and the CSS source file.
-The selector from the origin with precedence "won", having its values applied to the matching element.
+The tool's "Styles" panel shows all the property values applied on the element being inspected, along with the matched selector and the CSS source file.
+The selector from the origin with precedence has its values applied to the matching element.

 In addition to the applied styles, the Styles panel displays  crossed-out values that matched the selected element but were not applied due to the cascade, specificity, or source order.
 Crossed out styles may come from the same origin with precendence but with lower specificity, or with matching origin and specificity, but was found earlier in the code base.
 For any applied property value, there may be several declarations crossed out from many different sources.
 If you see a style crossed out that has a selector with greater specificity it means the value lost because of it's origin or importance.

 Often, as the complexity of a site increases, the number of stylesheets increase, which makes the source order of the stylesheets both more important and more complex.
 Cascade layers simplify maintaining stylesheets across such code bases.
-Cascade layers are explicit specificity containers providing simpler and greater control over which CSS declarations end up being crossed out, enabling web developers to prioritize sections of CSS without having to fight specificity.
+Cascade layers are explicit specificity containers providing simpler and greater control over the CSS declarations that ultimately get applied, enabling web developers to prioritize sections of CSS without having to fight specificity.

 To understand cascade layers, it is important that you understand the CSS cascade well.
 The sections below provide a quick recap of the important cascade concepts.